keenhenry/keenhenry.github.io/_posts/2024-09-16-network-notes.md

 #### Non-Routable Address Space

+These are ranges of IPs set aside for use by anyone that cannot be routed to.

+The reason for the creation of such address space was that IPv4 simply couldn't provide enough IP addresses for all networked devices on earth so one mitigation was to make certain IP ranges **reusable** by many organizations or individuals internally, as long as these IP ranges are not exposed on the internet (and hence no IP address conflicts).
+And for the devices having non-Routable IP addresses, they will use a **NAT** to translate their addresses to something that's routable on the internet!
+Now, the details:

 _RFC 1918_ defined three ranges of IP addresses that will never be routed anywhere by **core** routers:

 - **10.0.0.0/8**